GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

 of jittery audio callback.
 Compared to the previous two images, the interval between each callback varies significantly.

-{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/1UN5udXOW56ooihw5M18.png", alt="Screen shot comparing unstable vs stable callback timing.", width="800", height="252",class="w-screenshot w-screenshot--filled" %}
+{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/1UN5udXOW56ooihw5M18.png", alt="Screen shot comparing unstable vs stable callback timing.", width="800", height="252" %}

 This is a known issue on Linux, which uses Pulse Audio as an audio backend.
 This is still under investigation ([Chromium issue #825823](https://crbug.com/825823)).